The Insulin Pump Access Program refunds you for the purchase of an insulin pump and supplies needed.

 This program has been in effect since April 16, 2011.
 To be eligible, individuals must be under 18 years of age and meet a set of clinical criteria.

-An insulin pump is a portable device to inject insulin directly into the body without using a needle.
+An insulin pump is a portable device to inject insulin directly into the body without using a needle in diabetic patients.
 About the size of a pager, it is programmed to inject insulin as needed by the person wearing it.

 As it operates continuously, the pump allows you to: